 One part of the game involves getting dressed in the morning and commuting to work.
 Depending on the type of outfit, people react differently to Kara.
 Kara’s stress increases and decreases based on interactions with other people.

 The goal of the game is to share the experience of being a Black woman, dealing with the issues of race and gender while also finding a way to achieve success in school and work.
 The game is in progress and an alpha version has been completed.
-It will be released later in 2016.
+It will be released in late 2018 or early 2019.